Northwest Territory Sedge is a moisture-loving, native sedge with edible roots, stems and seeds.

 Environment and Culture

 Northwest Territories Sedge occurs in open swamps, wet thickets, marshes, sedge meadows, bogs and fens, as well as on stream, pond, and lakeshores across the Pacific Northwest.
-It was used for food by many Native Americans and it is known that children favored the pith for its sweet flavor.

 Harvest, Care, and Preparation